Brightcells/pyemoji/README.rst

 But when MySQL version lower than 5.5.3 can't directly store emoji.

-By using pyemoji's encode/decode & replace & entities function.
+And can store emoji by using pyemoji's encode/decode & replace & entities function.

 Similar: https://pypi.python.org/pypi/pymoji